About

 • B-camera/VHS shooter for “New York Skate of Mind” available for viewing at the official Olympic YouTube channel.

-• 2022: Co-produced the narrative short “A Good Friday to Fall” for Volcom, produced by 90 Degree Collective.
+• Co-producer for the narrative short “A Good Friday to Fall” for Volcom, produced by 90 Degree Collective.

-• 2024: Executive produced “Indigo Blue,” a Kodak x Neon 16mm short film on healthcare inequities (dir.
-Albert Pritchard), which premiered at the Santa Barbara International Film Festival and had an east coast premiere at Hamptons Internantional Film Festival
+• Executive producer on “Indigo Blue,” a Kodak x Neon 16mm short film on healthcare inequities (dir.
+Albert Pritchard), which premiered at the Santa Barbara International Film Festival and had an East Coast premiere at the Hamptons International Film Festival.